ems-project/EMSCoreBundle/README.md

 composer phpcbf
 ````

-PHPStan is configured at level 0, you can check for errors locally using:
+PHPStan is configured at level 2, you can check for errors locally using:
 `````bash
 composer phpstan
 `````
-Level 0 contains 400+ errors, travis integration is not yet activated.

 Documentation
 -------------